monsieurBoutte/whiteboard-playground/README.md

 ## Overview

 Whiteboard Playground is an interactive project designed to explore the capabilities of state machines and the Canvas API for drawing and manipulating shapes on a virtual whiteboard.
-This project provides a dynamic environment for users to create, select, and modify shapes in a visually intuitive manner.

 ## Features